Mayurifag/yawn/README.md

 * git pull before commit
 * git push force with lease confirmation if already there is commit in origin. [y/N].
 Also show 3 latest commits from origin in such case with authors.
 * If commited manually something and accidently type `q` after — that means user wants to push, lets do it for him - on agreement (enter)
+* If pushed not in default branch - we may suggest to open PR for github / move to PR link (if we can get it from git somehow or if user have gh cli).
+Same for gitlab maybe..
 * Rewrite README.md
 * Make installation easier for all OSes (i.e. homebrew installation) and README.md better
 * Release 1.0.0 when it will be mature enough